 - Tongs and/or Long Chopsticks.
 Another important tool for flipping and separating food items that stick together.
 The longer the tongs/chopsticks, the less likely oil will splash onto your hand.
 Make sure to use metal tongs, as plastic tongs may warp or melt.
 Wooden chopsticks are recommended over melamine for the same reason.

-- Cooling Rack + Sheet Pan.
+- Wire Rack + Sheet Pan.
 Transfer deep-fried food to a cooling rack fitted over a sheet pan to maintain that crispy, crunchy texture.
 Air will circulate under the food, so it doesn’t steam and get soggy on the bottom.

 Safety Tips: